astronomer/airflow-guides/guides/scripts-bash-operator.md

 The `BashOperator` can execute any number of bash commands separated by `&&`.

-In this example, we run two commands:
+In this example, we run two bash commands in a single task:

 - `echo Hello $MY_NAME!` prints the environment variable `MY_NAME` to the console.
 - `echo $A_LARGE_NUMBER | rev  2>&1 | tee $AIRFLOW_HOME/include/my_secret_number.txt` takes the environment variable `A_LARGE_NUMBER`, pipes it to the `rev` command which reverses any input, and saves the result in a file called `my_secret_number.txt` located in the `/include` directory.
 The reversed number will also be printed to the terminal.

 Note that the second command uses an environment variable from the Airflow environment `AIRFLOW_HOME`.
-This is only possible if `append_env` has been set to `True`.
+This is only possible because `append_env` is set to `True`.

 ```Python
 from airflow import DAG